 Assessment Details Weight (%) Pass Mark

-Assessment 1: Essay 1 (50% of Total) 50 40%
+Assessment 1: Essay 1 (50% of Total) 50 1

-Assessment 2: Essay 2 (50% of Total) 50 40%
+Assessment 2: Essay 2 (50% of Total) 50 1

-UL107119: Exploring Economics in a Changing World.
-Module Leader: David Skene
+UL107119: Exploring Economics in a changing world (20 credits): David Skene

 Major changes in the way our society works have been driven by economic theory - for better or worse.
 This module introduces key ideas which have shaped our world and are essential for understanding how we have arrived here and how we can move forward.
 The module explores the main economic actors and institutions and embraces a pluralistic approach to learning about Economics - with a range of theories explored.
 The module integrates sustainability to provide the skills for students to become both active thinkers and informed citizens.